MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/pure-application/index.md

 ### MobileFirst runtime synchronization limitation with WebSphere Application Server Network Deployment
 If you deploy a PureApplication® pattern based on the **MobileFirst Platform (WAS ND)** template and run the System Monitoring for WebSphere® Application Server shared service, the MobileFirst runtime environment might fail to start correctly, when you deploy the pattern.

-A PureApplication virtual system pattern based on the **MobileFirst Platform (WAS ND)** template deploys the MobileFirst administration service and the IBM MobileFirst™ Platform runtime into different WebSphere Application Server Network Deployment clusters.
+A PureApplication virtual system pattern based on the **MobileFirst Platform (WAS ND)** template deploys the MobileFirst administration service and the IBM MobileFirst Foundation runtime into different WebSphere Application Server Network Deployment clusters.
 For the IBM MobileFirst Platform runtime to work correctly, it must be started after the MobileFirst administration service.
 If the IBM MobileFirst Platform runtime starts first, the runtime service fails to detect the MobileFirst administration service, which causes errors in the runtime service.

 When the deployment of a PureApplication pattern is almost complete, the System Monitoring for WebSphere Application Server shared service restarts all of the WebSphere Application Server nodes that are deployed from the pattern.
 The nodes restart in a random order, so the nodes that contain the IBM MobileFirst Platform runtime might be restarted before the nodes that contain the MobileFirst administration service.